Bungie-net/api/README.md

 2018-05-08

 DLC2 is now live, and with it comes Bungie.Net API version 2.2.0!
 The following are high level notes on the changes to the API that took place.
-Documentation and Swagger Spec updates will be coming later this afternoon.

 ### Added
 * Item Stats now have "categories" enum, in case you want to sort stats